valy8851/github.io/Slak/IndexTOC.md

  [Relation of his Liber lapidum to the prose Evax.]: ./34.md#relation-of-his-liber-lapidum-to-the-prose-evax

- [Problem of Marbod's sources.]: ./34.md#problem-of-marbod-sources
+[Problem of Marbod sources.]: ./34.md#problem-of-marbod-sources

  [Influence of the Liber lapidum.]: ./34.md#influence-of-the-liber-lapidum-